 Training and Development Assistant

-The Office of Human Resources at St. John’s University is pleased to provide employees with the opportunity to significantly enhance their professional development through two Training and Development Certificate Programs.
-The programs offer a curriculum of Core and Elective workshops through which employees work toward receipt of a framed Certificate of Completion along with a personalized plaque awarded during a special graduation ceremony.
+The Office of Human Resources at St. John’s University is pleased to provide employees with the opportunity to significantly enhance their professional development through several, Training and Development Certificate Programs.
+The programs offer a curriculum of Core and Elective workshops through which employees work toward receipt of a Certificate of Completion.

 Everyone needs time to reflect, recoup and reenergize and that is what our training will help you do.
 Learning faster, smarter, easier ways to do your work, developing new skills and gaining insights from your peers from around the University will make you more satisfied, motivated and productive.